webscreens/screen-enumeration/security_and_privacy.md

 ## 2.4 How does this specification deal with sensitive information?

 Access to display properties will be gated behind a permission prompt built into the browser.
+The API will also be restricted to secure contexts.

 ## 2.5 Does this specification introduce new state for an origin that persists across browsing sessions?

-The browser could persist whether the user granted screen permission to the origin.
+The user agent could persist screen permission grants.

 ## 2.6 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?